bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 ### Distance Fields

 Distance fields (DFs) are defined by the difference of the unsigned distance to a set minus the unsigned distance to the set's complement, noting that the distance to a set from its inside is zero.
 The piecewise definition is $$C^1$$ continuous (where differentiable) across the set's boundary.
 DFs are UGFs when defined by *proper* sets.
 (The two improper sets, the null set and the set of all points in a space, generate the distance fields $$+\infty$$ and $$-\infty$$, respectively.)
-When DFs have an interior, we will call them *SDFs*.
+When DFs have an interior, we will call them "signed" *SDFs*.
 (We avoid the term "UDF" due to its similarity to "UGF".)

 DFs contain more information about a shape than a UGF representing the same shape.
 For example, the sum of two DFs represents the [local clearance between parts](https://www.ntop.com/resources/blog/interpolating-with-implicit-modeling/).
 These properties derive from the key fact about DFs: their boundary map always points to their boundary.